AitorSantaeugenia/Trolls_fangs_and_goblins_TD/README.md

 - ~~Background transitions for menu ??~~ || Nope
 - ~~Better bottom UI~~
 - ~~Restart button (lvl restart)~~
-- Cheat button explanation
+- ~~Cheat button explanation~~
 - ~~Change width+height map (minions+path) on selecting lvl~~

-- When pause the game if it is muted, keep muted after continue
+- ~~When pause the game if it is muted, keep muted after continue~~
-- If we are muted and restart the game, keep muted after it
+- ~~If we are muted and restart the game, keep muted after it~~
-- If we are muted in endgame Menu and we restart, keep muted
+- ~~If we are muted in endgame Menu and we restart, keep muted~~
 - Change IMG menu with new maps
 - Instruction menu
 - Custom game menu
-- how do you turn this on
+- how do you turn this on (maybe, too much frames)
 - MSG when introducing a cheatcode
 - Show DIV with opacity when win/lose (same as pause menu)
 - Create hell map path
 - Create HARD and HELL maps backgrounds
+- Create ranked map, infinity map
+- Add points system
+  - x100 x minions killed (300 if it's boss)
+  - x100 after x min played
+- Bug background when resize
+- Not responsive, but solve some problems that happen when resizing
+- If endgame, stop frameanimaterequests

 ```
 If you have any suggesitons, plz don't be shy and tell me here on github |or| aitorsantaeugenia@gmail.com